QuantEcon/lecture-python-intro/lectures/eigen_II.md

 Here we will introduce this concept formally.

 $A$ is called **irreducible** if for *each* $(i,j)$ there is an integer $k \geq 0$ such that $a^{k}_{ij} > 0$.

-We can see that if a matrix is primitive, then it implies the matrix is irreducible.

 A matrix $A$ that is not irreducible is called reducible.